torvalds/linux/Documentation/media/uapi/v4l/pixfmt-tch-td16.rst

 This format represents delta data from a touch controller.

 Delta values may range from -32768 to 32767.
-Typically the values will vary through a small range depending on whether the sensor is touched or not.
-The full value may be seen if one of the touchscreen nodes has a fault or the line is not connected.
+Typically the values will vary through a small range depending on whether the sensor is touched or yest.
+The full value may be seen if one of the touchscreen yesdes has a fault or the line is yest connected.

 **Byte Order.**
 Each cell is one byte.